planetarium/libplanet/Libplanet.Tools/README.md

 Installation
 ------------

-There are three ways to install the `planet` command.
+There are multiple ways to install the `planet` command.
 Pick the most handy one for you.

 ### `npm` [![npm][npm-badge]][npm]